 Should a property demonstrate a history of higher than typical vacancy, the City may apply an adjusted stabilized vacancy and collection loss allowance (chronic vacancy).
 Chronic vacancy is intended to recognize site specific issues causing a property to not perform at typical market levels.
-Chronic vacancy is applied to the total gross leasable area of CRU space or office space, as applicable.
+Chronic vacancy is applied on a CRU or office basis.
 In order to qualify for chronic vacancy all of the following criteria must be met:

-- 3 consecutive years (36 months) of rent rolls immediately preceding the valuation date must be provided during the RFI process; - All 3 years (36 months) of rent rolls must show that the property has experienced a vacancy rate greater than the current typical vacancy allowance range - For example, if the typical vacancy allowance is 6% then each year's vacancy must be at least 10%; - The vacant space must have been actively marketed (visible for lease signage, listed thought a broker, online listing) during the chronically vacant period; - Storage space is not included in the vacancy allowance calculation; - Chronic vacancy does not apply to buildings under construction.
+- 3 consecutive years (36 months) of rent rolls immediately preceding the valuation date must be provided during the RFI process; - All 3 years (36 months) of rent rolls must show that the property has experienced a vacancy rate greater than the current typical vacancy allowance range For example, if the typical vacancy allowance is 6% then each year's vacancy must be at least 10%; - The vacant space must have been actively marketed (visible for lease signage, listed through a broker, online listing,) during the chronically vacant period; - Storage space is not included in the vacancy allowance calculation; - Chronic vacancy does not apply to buildings under construction.
 Chronic vacancy may be applied when building construction is completed and has remained shell space for a minimum of three years.